mattmallencode/crm/README.md

 *Satisfies User Story: 39*

-A graph must be generated to illustrate the progression of a team's deals moving from stage to stage.
-The team to which the user belongs must have existing deals within the last month.
+A bar chart must be generated to illustrate the progression of a team's deals from stage to stage.

-The graph that is generated must be in the form of a bar chart and must abide by the following constraints;
+The plot has these properties:

 + x-axis: Number of deals per deal stage
-+ y-axis: the following deal stages; Closed Won, Appointment Scheduled, Contract Sent, Qualified To Buy, Created.
++ y-axis: A bar for each possible deal stage
 + Range: Last Month

-Every bar in the bar chart other than the final stage, "Closed Won" stage, must also have conversion data for Next Step Conversion and Cumulative Conversion
+Every bar in the chart other than "Closed Won" stage, includes conversion data for Next Step Conversion and Cumulative Conversion.

  + Next Step Conversion - percentage of deals that move from the current stage to the next stage
  + Cumulative Conversion - percentage of deals that move from the first stage to the next stage

-The stages follow a hierarchy, therefore moving from the "current" stage to the “next” stage means going to the next stage in the hierarchy.
+The stages follow a hierarchy.

 The hierarchy is laid out as follows; Created -> Qualified To Buy -> Contract Sent -> Appointment Scheduled -> Closed Won.

 This means that deals can move from the Created stage to Qualified To Buy and so on.
-Deals can skip stages and do not have to move step-by-step in the hierarchy but they must follow the hierarchical structure e.g. a deal cannot be "Closed Won" and then "Created"
+Deals can skip stages but this must follow the hierarchy e.g. a deal move from "Closed Won" to "Created"

 #### Activity Plot Generation